MAGIC-AI4Med/KEEP/README.md

 ## Quick Start

-### 1. Downloading weights + Creating model

-You could download models directly from huggingface model hub as follows.
-It includes the functionalities to extract patch embeddings and to perform zero-shot classification.
+You can directly download the models from the huggingface as shown below.
+These models also include functionality to extract patch embeddings for downstream tasks.

 ```python
 from huggingface_hub import login